 Whether it's a personal webpage, a blog, or a Behance account, having an online presence can only boost your credibility and increase exposure to potential employers.
 Keep these accounts regularly updated so that A) recruiters see an arc of creative development, and B) you're "findable" via organic search.
 The latter point is particularly true in the blogging life--strong use of keywords and link-building will make you more visible to employers.

-If you're looking to create a blog or website, check out these templates and themes from Creative Market:
+If you're looking to create a blog or website, check out these themes from Creative Market:

 You're on sites like Youtube, Facebook, and Pinterest often enough to know how to use them to your career's advantage.
 For inspiration, look no further than this interactive video resume and these 7 excellent examples of the pin board-cum-resume.